What is Sketchnoting, Graphic Recording and Visual Facilitation?

 - Add a heightened experience to your meeting.

-Our next full day public course is on 3 April, in Auckland.
+Our next full day public course “Practical Sketchnoting and Visual Facilitation” is on 23 August, in Auckland.

 Download the Slides from Zhi’s Talk “Visual Story-Telling with Sketchnotes.